Jeffrey4899/PLAX_EF_Labels_202509/README.md

 # PLAX EF Labels Dataset

-This repository contains two datasets of EF (ejection fraction) labels for PLAX (parasternal long-axis) echocardiographic videos, derived from the [MIMIC-IV-ECHO](https://www.physionet.org/content/mimic-iv-echo/0.1/) and [MIMIC-IV-Note](https://physionet.org/content/mimic-iv-note/2.2/) dataset.
-These labels were generated through two distinct approaches and are intended for research use only.
-Each dataset includes labels formatted to align with the MIMIC-IV-ECHO dataset's structure, enabling seamless integration with corresponding echocardiographic files for those with appropriate access to MIMIC-IV.

 This repository contains three datasets of EF (ejection fraction) labels for PLAX (parasternal long-axis) and A4C (Apical-4-chamber) echocardiographic videos, derived from the [MIMIC-IV-ECHO](https://www.physionet.org/content/mimic-iv-echo/0.1/) and [MIMIC-IV-Note](https://physionet.org/content/mimic-iv-note/2.2/) datasets.
 These labels were generated through two distinct approaches and are intended for research use only.
 Each dataset includes labels formatted to align with the MIMIC-IV-ECHO dataset's structure, enabling seamless integration with corresponding echocardiographic files for those with appropriate access to MIMIC-IV.